-Then there was the series of alleged attacks that somehow always coincided with a disagreement between Hauser and his caregivers for lying.
-The first “attack” took place in 1829, when Hauser was discovered with a cut on his forehead in the cellar.
+Then there was a series of alleged attacks.
+Each attack coincided with a disagreement between Hauser and his caregivers for lying.
+The first “attack” took place in 1829.
+Hauser was discovered with a cut on his forehead in the cellar.

-In Hauser’s version of the incident, he was attacked by the hooded man from the dungeon, but many speculated that the wound was self inflicted.
+In his version of the incident, Hauser was attacked by the hooded man from the dungeon.
+However, others believed the wound was self inflicted.

 The fatal attack

 The final fatal “attack” happened in December 1833, when Hauser returned home with a deep stab wound in his chest.